-In one form or another, technology plays an integral role in the daily grind for any modern registered investment advisor.
-Having up-to-date technology can not only help your firm operate more effectively and efficiently, but it also helps to increase the quality of the service you provide to your clients as well as enhance your standing in their eyes
+In one form or another, technology plays an integral role in the day to day business operations of every modern Registered Investment Advisor.
+Having up-to-date technology can not only help your firm operate more efficiently and effectively, but it also helps to increase the quality of the service you provide to your clients as well as enhance your standing in their eyes

-By year-end in 2016, U.S.-registered investment firms managed more than $19.2 trillion in assets, according to the Investment Company Institute.
-As an investment advisor, leveraging technology that can do what you need it to do each day is essential in helping you to serve your clients and stay ahead of your competitors.
+By the end of 2017, U.S.-registered investment advisory firms managed more than $22.5 trillion in assets, according to the Investment Company Institute.
+As an Investment Advisor, leveraging technology that can do what you need it to do each day is essential in helping you to serve your clients and stay ahead of your competitors.

 But with so many technology options to choose from, how do you make a decision and effectively carry it out?
-It all comes down to figuring out what you need, doing your research, planning, and partnering with the right technology company.
-FPA Technology Services specializes in helping investment advisors in the greater Los Angeles area maximize their investment in business-enhancing strategic technology solutions.
+It all comes down to determining what your needs are, what you're looking to accomplish, doing your research to determine the alternatives, planning for the implementation, and then executing on the migration to the new platform.
+This seems easy enough, right?
+Unfortunately, all of this isn't in the core competency of most RIAs.
+This is where partnering with the right technology company is key and for over 25 years, FPA Technology Services has specialized in helping Registered Investment Advisors in the greater Los Angeles area maximize their investment in business-enhancing strategic technology solutions to help grow their firms.

-I’ve put together a few tips on how you can help meet your company’s IT needs when making tech investments.
+Based on our years of experience, here are a few tips on how you can best address your company’s IT needs when making technology investments.

 1. Know Where Your Technology Currently Stands

-You should begin by performing an audit of your existing technologies.
-After all, how can you know where you’re trying to go if you don’t yet know what your needs are?
-Knowing what hardware and programs you have at your disposal, and whether they are successfully performing their roles, is crucial to the future success of your firm.
+You should begin by performing an audit of your existing technology.
+After all, how can you know where you need to go if you don’t know where you currently stand, let alone what gaps you need to address?
+Knowing what hardware and software you have at your disposal, and whether they are successfully performing their roles, is crucial to the success of technology for your firm.

 2. Take Time and Do Your Research

-When shopping, you wouldn’t necessarily purchase the first piece of clothing you see, so why would you settle for substandard technology?
-It is important that you take the necessary time to figure out what technologies would best suit your needs.
+When picking an investment, you wouldn’t necessarily settle on the first company you run across nor the cheapest, so why would you settle when making technology related decisions ending up with substandard technology?
+It's critical that you take the necessary time to figure out what technologies best suits your needs.
 Otherwise, you’ll end up right back where you started.
 Research has been made easy thanks to the assistance of the internet, overflowing with information that is available with the click of a mouse.

-There are numerous technologies that can be of use to investment advisors.
-A few examples include:
+These days, there are are a host of various technical solutions that can be of use to Investment Advisors.
+A few include:

 - Customer relationship management (CRM) software